 Without wishing to sound like our own parents, parenting kids these days with all their ‘fandangled screens’ can be a bit of a minefield.
 We get it: kids love tech.
-But it’s up to us to not only teach them about internet safety, online etiquette and wax lyrical the possibility of square eyes (we totally believed that one for years when we were tots), but also to come up with fun alternatives that will make them WANT to ditch the screens.
+Especially during this Covid-19 circuit breaker period – it’s easy for us to let them run wild with it while we get some quiet time for ourselves.
+But it’s up to us to teach them about internet safety, online etiquette and wax lyrical the possibility of square eyes (we totally believed that one for years when we were tots), and also to come up with fun alternatives that will make them WANT to ditch the screens.
 Board games, we’re talking about you.
-We’ve been asking around the office – cos actually we’re a bunch of big kids – for the creme de la creme of board game world.
-Here’s what the HoneyKids and Honeycombers’ teams think should be in every toy box in Singapore…
+Looking for the crème de la crème of board game world?
+Here’s what we think should be in every toy box in Singapore…

 Settlers of Catan

-It’s one of those friendship ending/relationship ruining board games that we just can’t stop playing!
+It’s one of those friendship-ending/relationship-ruining board games we just can’t stop playing!
 You’d think a game about wood, brick, wheat, wool and ore would be civil and sweet.
 But not Catan.
 You need more than luck, and strategy and the will to destroy your opponents will only get you so far… You’re also gonna need kickass negotiating skills (like IRL), tons of practice and some might say a cold, cold heart.

 Parcheesi / Trouble

-These are classic old school games with essentially the same premise – a mad dash around the board to get all of your colored pieces into the home-base first and declare victory!
-They require little skill beyond counting places and so are good for all ages (and can involve some smack-talking if age-appropriate).
-Trouble is slightly more fun as it has a dome in the centre of the game board with a die inside that you get to press with satisfying pop.
-All luck, no skill will determine your success but they are good fun for the whole family.
+These are classic old school games with essentially the same premise – a mad dash around the board to get all of your coloured pieces into the home base first and declare victory!
+They require little skill beyond counting places and so are good for all ages.
+Trouble is slightly more fun as it has a dome in the centre of the game board with a die inside that you get to press with a satisfying pop.

-I spent my teenage years playing this game with my family, I had two (much) younger siblings and they were still able to catch on.
-Roll the dice and you’ll land on a spot that requires you to do a certain task – sculpting with clay, acting out a scene from a movie, humming a song… it’s super random and super fun (especially for competitive families like mine).
+Roll the dice and you’ll land on a spot that requires you to do a certain task – sculpting with clay, acting out a scene from a movie, humming a song… it’s super random and super fun (especially for competitive families).

 Game of Life

-This is one I played for hours as a kid myself, so I love the fact that my own tribe are up for filling their colourful little cars with kids and deliberating hard about career choices.
-The aim of the game is to get round the board making as much money as possible before you end up in the retirement home.
+Fill up your colourful little cars with kids (and now pets!) and deliberate hard about career choices.
+The aim of the game is to get around the board making as much money as possible before you end up in the retirement home.
 It really is the game of life.

 Snakes and Ladders